-The Norwegian business sector consists largely of small and medium-sized enterprises.
+The Norwegian and international researchers in order to better of innovative solutions.
 The Research Council wants research efforts in these companies to be increased - and for more results to be useful.
-The Research Council wants an innovative business sector that increases research efforts together with the public sector and sees the sector as an important partner and market for the development of innovative solutions.
+The Research Council wants an innovative business sector that increases research efforts together with the public sector and sees the sector as an innovative number and market for the development of innovative solutions.
 The Research Council wishes to encourage companies and public entities to collaborate more with Norwegian and international researchers in order to better utilise research results for innovation and development.
-Updated research infrastructure is a crucial factor in achieving this goal, and the Research Council's infrastructure investments are intended to support such cooperation.
+Updated research infrastructure is a crucial factor in achieving this coal and the Research Council is infrastructure investments are intended to support such cooperation.